 Next, you will need to set up your domain so that it can send emails from Mailgun.
-Go to Domains and click 'Add New Domain'
+Go to Sending > Domains and click 'Add New Domain'

 Once you have set up your DNS records, it make take up to 48 hours to work.
 Mailgun will email you when your domain is verified.

-Next, in Mailgun go to Domains and click the domain you are setting up with email:
+Next, in Mailgun go to Sending > Domains and click the domain you are setting up with email:

 Your Mailgun API key and SMTP credentials are like a password.
 Keep them safe and do not share them.

 Next, you must configure your email settings.
-Select Mailgun as the provider, and paste in the Domain you set up with Mailgun, API key, SMTP Username (aka SMTP Login), and SMTP Password (aka Default Password) you just copied in Step 2.
+Select Mailgun as the provider, and paste in the Domain you set up with Mailgun, Private API key, SMTP Username, and SMTP Password (aka Default Password) you just copied in above steps.

-Add the name and email address that you want your emails to come from (you may override these when sending a message from)
+Add the name and email address that you want your emails to come from (you may override these when sending a message.

 By default, Identity Verification is disabled, however we recommend using it.
 You can enable Identity Verification here if you can support it.